cronitorio/cronitor-python/README.md

 ## Monitoring Background Jobs

-The `@cronitor.job` decorator will send telemetry event before calling your function and after it exits.
-If an error is raised a `fail` event will be sent.
-A monitor with default settings will be automatically provisioned the first time a event is received.
+The `@cronitor.job` decorator will send telemetry events before calling your function and after it exits.
+If your function raises an exception a `fail` event will be sent (and the exception re-raised).

 ```python
 import cronitor